 - Store foods you are familiar with and enjoy

-- Stock rotation and expiration dates are easier to track with foods you eat regularly
+- Stock rotation and expiration dates are more accessible to track with foods you eat regularly

 Cooking indoors when the power is out is one of the most challenging aspects of survival in your home.
-If you live in a warm-weather environment it’s no big deal, just go outside and spark up the propane grill.
+If you live in a warm-weather environment, it’s no big deal, go outside and spark up the propane grill.

-What if your power is out, you have no heat, it’s -15° F, and there’s 30-mile an hour winds outside?
+What if your power is out, you have no heat, it’s -15° F, and there are 30-mile-an-hour winds outside?

-If you go outside you’re letting cold air into your shelter.
+If you go out, you’re letting cold air into your shelter.